RAVE car show returns to Rutland

 “I had to put it all together,” Nassau said. “(It took) about a year.”

-In March, Nassau said he opened up his newest business that focuses on trike-style motorcycles, and his dad's motorcycle has three wheels, a BMW torso, bright encapsulating walls and a paddle shifter, with a lowering ramp at the back.
+In March, Nassau said, he opened up his newest business, which focuses on trike-style motorcycles.
+His dad’s motorcycle has three wheels, a BMW torso, bright encapsulating walls and a paddle shifter, with a lowering ramp at the back.

 “My dad is 85 years old, and last Sunday we put 100 miles on the bike,” Nassau said.

-His next project, Nassau said, would be to create the same thing on an Indian, and he has a custom model going on for sale for $20,000, he said.
+His next project, Nassau said, would be to create the same thing on an Indian, and he has a custom model for sale for $20,000, he said.

 The problem he most ran into throughout the projects is getting insurance, because endorsing accessible motorcycle riding is considered too big of a risk.

-But as far as affiliations go, anyone with connections to Stafford Technical school should be very proud: the Stafford Automotive Technology Program presented their racer, with a 350 engine and a coat of shiny crimson, nearly finished at this year’s show.
+But as far as affiliations go, anyone with connections to Stafford Technical Center should be very proud: the Stafford Automotive Technology Program presented their racer, with a 350 engine and a coat of shiny crimson, nearly finished, at this year’s show.

-Everything is in the car, but they didn't quite have time to hook up the fuel hose to the fuel cell to their car, so while she sparkled rosy in the sun she remained flightless.
+Everything is in the car, but they didn’t quite have time to hook up the fuel hose to the fuel cell, so while she sparkled rosy in the sun she remained flightless.

 But the cherry-red racer didn’t have a name yet, Woodward said, and though he personally liked the name “Betty,” for a car, Mills suggested another.